Los Angeles Food Delivery Accident Lawyer

 Insurance coverage for Uber Eats is similar to an insurance policy for the Uber ridesharing company.
 If the app is currently on and the driver has not yet begun to pick up or deliver food (or if the driver is in between deliveries), the driver is covered for up to $50,000/$100,000/$25,000 (per individual/accident/property damage).

-Postmates’ insurance coverage is similar to DoorDash.
-Postmates provides $1 million in excess liability to third party claims and will only come into play after the Postmates driver’s personal auto insurance coverage has been exhausted.
+Postmates provides $1 million in excess liability to third-party claims and will only come into play after the Postmates driver's personal auto insurance coverage has been exhausted.

-- Call 911.
-Even if it is a seemingly minor accident, calling police to the accident scene can’t help you create evidence you can use to support your case.
-By filing a police or crash report, law enforcement can document how the accident occurred, the information of all involved parties, and other information that could be used to support your case.
+- Call 911: By filing a police or crash report, law enforcement can document how the accident occurred, the information of all involved parties, and other information that could be used to support your case.

-- Obtain a medical evaluation.
-Even if your injuries may be considered minor, or you feel “OK”, obtaining a medical evaluation is critical.
+- Medical evaluation: Even if your injuries may be considered minor, obtaining a medical evaluation is critical.
 You might have suffered injuries that are not readily seen and could pose a serious health risk if left untreated.
-Furthermore, failure to be seen by a medical provider immediately after an accident leaves an opportunity for the defense to argue that your injuries did not occur in a food delivery accident, but in another way.

-Drivers for food delivery companies such as Postmates, DoorDash, or Uber Eats are more prone to drive carelessly than other drivers because of their incentive to maximize profits.
+Delivery drivers for food delivery companies are more prone to drive carelessly because of their incentive to maximize profits.

-Because food delivery drivers are usually paid by the delivery and not by the hour, they are more likely to:
+Because food delivery drivers are usually paid by the delivery and not by the hour, the drivers may be more likely to:

 - Neglect right-of-way laws